Vistra (VST)

 Jim Burke, President and Chief Executive Officer

-Jim Burke has been with Vistra and its predecessor companies since 2004, serving in various leadership positions.
-He was appointed President and CEO of Vistra, effective August 1, 2022.
-Prior to this, he served as president and chief financial officer from December 2020 to July 2022, and as chief operating officer from 2016 to December 2020.
-Burke also served as chairman and CEO of TXU Energy, a Vistra subsidiary, from August 2005 to October 2016.
-Before joining TXU Energy, he was president and chief operating officer of Gexa Energy, a Houston-based retailer that was acquired by FPL in 2005.
-His career also includes roles at Reliant Energy, The Coca-Cola Company, and as a management consultant for Deloitte & Touche Consulting.
-Vistra's predecessor companies have emerged from Chapter 11 bankruptcy, indicating a history with private equity-backed or restructured entities.
+Jim Burke has been with Vistra and its predecessor companies since 2004, serving in various leadership positions, including president and chief financial officer from December 2020 to July 2022, and chief operating officer from 2016 until December 2020.
+He previously served as chairman and CEO of TXU Energy, a subsidiary of Vistra and its predecessor company, from August 2005 to October 2016.
+Before joining TXU Energy, Burke was president and chief operating officer of Gexa Energy, a Houston-based retailer that was subsequently acquired by FPL in 2005.
+Prior to Gexa Energy, he held roles as vice president of residential marketing and senior vice president of consumer operations with Reliant Energy.
+Burke also worked at The Coca-Cola Company for six years and was a management consultant for Deloitte & Touche Consulting.

 Kris Moldovan, Executive Vice President and Chief Financial Officer

-Kris Moldovan was appointed Executive Vice President and Chief Financial Officer of Vistra, effective August 1, 2022.
-He has been with Vistra and its predecessor companies since 2006.
-From 2017 to 2022, he served as senior vice president and treasurer.
-Moldovan initially joined the company as senior counsel, with a focus on finance and mergers and acquisitions.
-Before his tenure at Vistra, he was an attorney for Gibson, Dunn & Crutcher, LLP in Dallas and Wildman, Harrold, Allen & Dixon in Chicago, where he gained extensive experience in M&A, finance, and general corporate advisory.
+Kris Moldovan has been with Vistra and its predecessor companies since 2006.
+He previously served as senior vice president and treasurer from 2017 to 2022, and as assistant treasurer from 2010 to 2017.
+Moldovan originally joined the company as senior counsel, focusing on finance and mergers and acquisitions.
+Before joining Vistra, he was an attorney for Gibson, Dunn & Crutcher, LLP and Wildman, Harrold, Allen & Dixon, where he gained extensive experience in M&A, finance, and general corporate advisory.

-Stacey Doré, Chief Strategy & Sustainability Officer and Executive Vice President of Public Affairs
+Stacey Doré, Chief Strategy & Sustainability Officer, Executive Vice President of Public Affairs

 Carrie Kirby, Executive Vice President and Chief Administrative Officer